antoniobiasotti/01-challenge-api-rest-nodejs/README.md

 2. Created a list variable for storing the tasks
 3. Yet not decided about Stateless or Statefull application, but probably Statefull

-Created a response for condition GET/tasks:
+Created a response if request on route GET/tasks:
 1. Destructuring the response object to get the method and url
 2. Define a response if the method is a GET and the url is /tasks
-3. Converted the response data (tasks) to a JSON string structure
+3. Converted the response data (tasks) to a JSON string structure for the front-end
+4. Setted the reponse header of Content-type to be application/json

+Created a response if request on route POST/tasks:
+1. Push the Array object of the request to the Array of tasks on the application memory
+2.